fluent/fluent-operator/README.md

 If you want to learn more about Fluent-Operator, please refer to the [misc](docs/best-practice/misc.md).

 ### Custom Plugin
-[Here](docs/best-practice/custom-plugin.md) you can learn how to use custom plugin in Fluent Bit.
+[Here](docs/best-practice/custom-plugin.md) you can learn how to use custom plugin in FluentBit and Fluentd.

 ## Roadmap